eea/eea.eggmonkey/trunk/eea.eggmonkey/trunk/docs/README.txt

     ``bin/monkey eea.indicators -m /path/to/bin/mkrelease``

+If you don't want to specify this path, place the mkrelease script in the PATH environment variable (typically this can be achieved by activating its virtualenv).

 Finally, if you're releasing eggs to a different repository, or if you have eggrepo.eea.europa.eu aliased as something different then "eea", you can manually specify this using the -d switch: